 The Chicago Cultural Center has one of the most diverse collections of interactive exhibits in Chicago or any other museum in Illinois.
 You can find many exhibits, including art installations, photography, and retrospectives from artists in the Midwest and Chicago area.
 Gallery talks can also help teach people about the history of art and how it relates to contemporary art today.

 This is one of the best cultural centers to help educate yourself and your family on the important evolution of architecture in Chicago.
 The stained glass ceiling inside the Cultural Center is also breathtaking, comprised of precious Tiffany glass.

 It is the only one of its kind in the world and is reason enough to pay a visit to the Chicago Cultural Center.
 Best of all, the Chicago Cultural Center is completely free to enter!

 18. Hike at Starved Rock State Park and Illinois River

 Address: 2668 East 873 Road, Oglesby, IL 61348

 Starved Rock State Park was recently named the number one attraction in Illinois and is also a National historic landmark.
 This park is home to over 13 miles of trails and 18 steep canyons made of sandstone.
 This remote park sits on the edge of the Illinois River and provides ample accommodations and beautiful trails.

 During the heavy rainfall seasons, you can explore the many waterfalls that fall elegantly into the canyons at Starved Rock State Park.
-The great thing about this park is that it also provides lodging and high-quality amenities, such as lodging accommodations and cabin accommodations.
+The great thing about this park is that it provides lodging and high-quality amenities, such as lodging and cabin accommodations.

 See Related: Best Hiking Trails in America